-Description: The file Toolbar.dll is located in a subfolder of "C:\Program Files" (e.g. c:\program files\aol toolbar\ or C:\Program Files\TrustyHound-TB\).
+Description: Toolbar.dll is not essential for Windows and will often cause problems.
+The file Toolbar.dll is located in a subfolder of "C:\Program Files" (e.g. C:\Program Files\aol toolbar\ or C:\Program Files\TrustyHound-TB\).

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are 8952A998-1E7E-4716-B23D-3DBE03910972 or 71821EC4-3CD6-11D6-AEC6-000102AC7057 or 83 more variants.
+IDs used by this BHO include 8952A998-1E7E-4716-B23D-3DBE03910972 or 71821EC4-3CD6-11D6-AEC6-000102AC7057 or 83 more variants.
 The program is not visible.
 It is not a Windows core file.
-It is able to monitor Internet browsers.
-Toolbar.dll is able to record inputs and monitor applications.
-Therefore the technical security rating is 55% dangerous; however you should also read the users reviews.
+It is able to monitor web browsers.
+Toolbar.dll is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 55% dangerous; however you should also read the user reviews.

 If there are any problems with Toolbar.dll, you may also do the following: